JackobPunch/MicrocontrollerAndFPGAbasics/README.md

-# Fundamentals of Microprocessor Technology - University Assignments
+# Fundamentals of Microprocessor Technology

 This repository contains assignments and projects related to the university course ‘Fundamentals of Microprocessor Technology’.
 The projects cover the basics of microprocessor technology, using assembler and C programming and working with various microcontrollers.